ajnsit/ajnsit/README.md

 ### Hi there 👋

+### UPDATE: I am not active on Github anymore.
+Most of my code is going to be uploaded to [my code forge](https://forge.id1.in) instead.

+Also, I have made the decision to keep most of my code private, and any code I do release is going to be GPL licensed.

+#### Old page contents follow

 **I'm also on Gitlab at https://gitlab.com/ajnsit/**

 - 🔭 I'm currently working on strongly typed FP, user interfaces, analytics, and fintech.